-- 4.20 The assessment is based upon - The requirement for Debenham's Neighbourhood Plan to conform to National Planning Guidance and the emerging policies in MSDC 's emerging Joint Local Plan. - MSDC's desktop analysis of the Debenham sites. - AECOM's independent expert analysis of the Debenham sites that included a desktop analysis and site visit for on-site technical appraisals. - The views, concerns and aspirations of local residents as expressed in their feedback during NP consultation.
-In particular local residents aspirations for new development to retain and add to the charm and character of the village, matched by concerns relating to inadequate infrastructure, flooding and traffic bottlenecks.

-4.21 The allocation of sites for development is one of the most contentious aspects of planning, likely to raise strong feelings amongst our community.
-However failure to allocate sites for development, in accordance with MSDC 's emerging Local Plan, could leave Debenham vulnerable to unwelcome inappropriate development.
+- 4.19 The assessment is based upon - The requirement for Debenham's Neighbourhood Plan to have regard to National Planning Policy. - To take into consideration MSDC's emerging Joint Local Plan. - MSDC's desktop analysis of the Debenham sites. - AECOM's independent expert analysis of the Debenham sites that included a desktop analysis and site visit for on-site technical appraisals. - The views, concerns and aspirations of local residents as expressed in their feedback during NP consultation.
+In particular local residents aspirations for new development to retain and add to the charm and character of the village, matched by concerns relating to inadequate infrastructure, flooding and traffic bottlenecks. - 4.20 The allocation of sites for development is one of the most contentious aspects of planning, likely to raise strong feelings amongst our community.
+However, failure to allocate sites for development, in accordance with MSDC 's emerging Local Plan, could leave Debenham vulnerable to unwelcome inappropriate development.
 The allocation of sites in the NP provides an opportunity to steer development towards locations that are the most appropriate and minimise the impact on the village in terms of traffic and flooding.